-Well, interior decoration has taken the modern world with a storm.
+Well, interior decoration has taken the modern world by storm.
 Yes!
-The home décor is one of the most sought-after profession over the past decade.
+The home décor is one of the most sought-after professions over the past decade.

-But then it is also a reality that you do not have to be a professional to decorate your home, is it?
+But then it is also a reality that you do not have to be a professional to decorate your home.
 No!
-As for example, you can try your hands on sewing the curtains at home.
+For example, you can try your hands on sewing the curtains at home.

-Curtains, if selected properly, can change the entire outlook of your home.
+Curtains, if appropriately selected, can change the entire outlook of your home.
 So, what are you waiting for?
-Read the article and you will know how you can sew different kinds of curtains yourself.
+Read the article, and you will know how you can sew different kinds of curtains yourself.

 HOW TO SEW SIMPLE CURTAINS?

 Yes!
-We will start with the simplest so as to make it easy for you.
+We will start with the simplest to make it easy for you.
 So, here is how you can stitch simple curtains for your home.

 - 5.2 Yards of fabric.